qrti/picoLog/README.md

 ## Battery Driven Logger for Pico

 ```
-Compared with other micro controllers, the power consumption of a Pico RP2040 processor in sleep mode is relatively high.
-In sleep mode with running RTC at 3 V it is about 1.2 mA (without pin change wake up) against some uA of for example an AVR controller.
-Despite that, dependent on the sample interval, two or three alkaline batteries (~2.800 mAh) in series may endure some month.
+Compared with other micro controllers, the power consumption of a Pico RP2040
+processor in sleep mode is relatively high.
+In sleep mode with running RTC at
+3 V it is about 1.2 mA (without pin change wake up) against some uA of for
+example an AVR controller.
+Despite that, dependent on the sample interval,
+two or three alkaline batteries (~2.800 mAh) in series may endure some month.
 This seems sufficient to use the Pico and its ample flash for logging tasks.

-To handle sampling, dumping, visualization and settings, the attached python script may be useful.
+To handle sampling, dumping, visualization and settings,the attached python script may be useful.

 ```